Rishabh231/Cancer_prediction/README.md

 1. Download all the files and also dataset
 2. Change location of the dataset and machine learning model used in the webApp.py
+3. Install Streamlit in terminal from pip install streamlit.
+4. Open the terminal and write streamlit run webApp.py.